 - Connect the MAPI address to original Microsoft Exchange Server.

 If you are dealing with old OST files or Exchange corruption, having the original MAPI address is highly unlikely.
 Similarly, if the OST file itself is in a bad or corrupt state, then it’s almost useless.

 Recovering a mailbox from an OST file can be an easy process to do natively if the situation is a straight forward one.
-However, if you’re looking at a more complex environment or are having difficulty with the Exchange server or OST files themselves then it may make more sense to deploy Kernel for OST Recovery.
+However, if you’re looking at a more complex environment or unable to access OST in MS Outlook or Exchange server then it may make more sense to deploy OST Recovery.
 The solution makes it easy to restore OST files to either a live Exchange server, a new PST file or to a pre-existing PST file as needed.